What Does Acid-Fast Stain?

 Decolorizer: The slide is now rinsed with a strong acid-alcohol decolorizer.
 This strips the stain from all non-acid-fast cells.
 However, the acid cannot penetrate the cell wall of acid-fast bacteria (hence the term ‘acid-fast’).

-Counterstain: After decolourization, the slide is counterstained with methylene blue.
-The decolourised non-acid-fast cells are able to take up the methylene blue counterstain, and therefore stain blue.
-The rod-shaped acid-fast bacteria that resisted decolourisation, however, will stain red-pink, the color of the initial carbol fuchsin stain.
+Counterstain: After decolorization, the slide is counterstained with methylene blue.
+The decolorised non-acid-fast cells are able to take up the methylene blue counterstain, and therefore stain blue.
+The rod-shaped acid-fast bacteria that resisted decolorisation, however, will stain red-pink, the color of the initial carbol fuchsin stain.

 Who Uses AF Staining Methods?